code-crusher/android-demos/EventBusDemo/Readme.md

 EventBus Demo
 =============
-This is demo application to show the use of EventBus library.
+This is a demo application to show the use of EventBus library.

 ###EventBus
 [https://github.com/greenrobot/EventBus](https://github.com/greenrobot/EventBus)